Tech Help in Kirksville, Missouri

 Switchboard Tech Services is a small mobile service in downtown Kirksville that fixes what others replace.

-I handle everyday computer issues, restore old hardware, and build or maintain simple websites for locals and small businesses.
+I handle everyday computer issues, restore old computers, and build or maintain simple websites for locals and small businesses.

 No contracts, no gimmicks – just direct repair and practical help within a couple miles of the courthouse.